Catholic Church and Nazi Germany during World War II: Central Europe

 The Vatican called in the Slovak ambassador twice to enquire what was happening.
 These interventions, wrote Evans, "caused Tiso, who after all was still a priest in holy orders, to have second thoughts about the programme".
 Burzio and others reported to Tiso that the Germans were murdering the deported Jews.
 Tiso hesitated and then refused to deport Slovakia's 24,000 remaining Jews.
 According to Mazower "Church pressure and public anger resulted in perhaps 20,000 Jews being granted exemptions, effectively bringing the deportations there to an end".
 According to Phayer, Raul Hilberg wrote that "Catholic Slovakia, wanting to serve its two masters, Berlin and Rome, gave up its Mosaic Jews—a journey by train to Auschwitz required one hour—to please Hitler, while holding back its 20,000 Christian Jews to please the Holy See".
 When in 1943 rumours of further deportations emerged, the Papal Nuncio in Istanbul, Msgr.
 Angelo Roncalli (later Pope John XXIII) and Burzio helped galvanize the Holy See into intervening in vigorous terms.
 On April 7, 1943, Burzio challenged Tuka, over the extermination of Slovak Jews.
-The Vatican condemned the renewal of the deportations on 5 May and the Slovakian episcopate issued a pastoral letter condemning totalitarianism and antisemitism on 8 May 1943.
+The Vatican condemned the renewal of the deportations on 5 May and the Slovak episcopate issued a pastoral letter condemning totalitarianism and antisemitism on 8 May 1943.
 "Tuka", wrote Evans, was "forced to backtrack by public protests, especially from the Church, which by this time had been convinced of the fate that awaited the deportees.
 Pressure from the Germans, including a direct confrontation between Hitler and Tiso on 22 April 1943, remained without effect."
 In August 1944, the Slovak National Uprising rose against the People's Party regime.
 German troops were sent to quell the rebellion and with them came security police charged with rounding up Slovakia's remaining Jews.
 Burzio begged Tiso directly to at least spare Catholic Jews from transportation and delivered an admonition from the Pope: "the injustice wrought by his government is harmful to the prestige of his country and enemies will exploit it to discredit clergy and the Church the world over."
 Tiso ordered the deportation of the nation's remaining Jews, who were sent to the concentration camps—most to Auschwitz.